‘It was very scary’: Firefighters called to blaze at Whanganui hotel

 “It was very scary.
 It was pretty well alight.
 It was massive, it took them quite a while to get it out.”

-Fire and Emergency New Zealand (Fenz) says the fire has since been contained.
+Fire and Emergency New Zealand (Fenz) says the fire has been contained.

 “We’re now in the process of mopping up and making sure all hotspots are out,” a spokesperson said.